sun-umn/Self-Validation/README.md

    `conda deactivate`

-4. Create a new conda environment with the YML file we provided:
+4. Create a new conda environment with the YML file we provide:

     `conda env create -f environment.yml`